Last updated on January 25th, 2026 at 08:33 am

 SIX BEST AREAS TO STAY IN JAPAN (PLUS REASONS WHY)

-1. SHINJUKU (Shinjuku Ward) – Fast-paced and exciting Shinjuku puts you in the center of Tokyo’s action.
+- SHINJUKU (Shinjuku Ward) – Fast-paced and exciting Shinjuku puts you in the center of Tokyo’s action.
 Walk the narrow lanes of Golden Gai’s bars.
 Hit the shopping spots and enjoy the restaurants of Shinjuku.
-If you are feeling a bit naughty head over to the nearby Kabuchiko red light district.
+If you are feeling a bit naughty, head over to the nearby Kabukicho red light district.

-2. ASAKUSA (Taito Ward) – You’re looking to stay around or as close as possible to Sensō-ji temple.
+- ASAKUSA (Taito Ward) – You’re looking to stay around or as close as possible to Sensō-ji temple.
 Take a stroll around nearby Sumida Park and enjoy a view of the river.
 It’s also a prime spot for cherry blossom viewing from mid-March to April.
-Plus many traditional Japanese shops with restaurants and shopping along Asakusa’s historic alleyways.
-To my wonderful Muslim friends reading this, because Asakusa is so popular with tourists from around the world there are many popular halal restaurants in the area as well.
+Plus, many traditional Japanese shops with restaurants and shopping are along Asakusa’s historic alleyways.
+To my wonderful Muslim friends reading this, Asakusa is so popular with tourists from around the world that there are many popular halal restaurants in the area as well.

-4. SHIBUYA (Shibuya Ward) – A mix of trendy eclectic shops and high-end clothes for Tokyo fashionistas are all concentrated in Shibuya.
+- SHIBUYA (Shibuya Ward) – A mix of trendy eclectic shops and high-end clothes for Tokyo fashionistas is concentrated in Shibuya.
 Many famous tourist attractions are around Shibuya, most famously Harajuku and Meiji Shrine.
 And don’t forget to make your rounds on the Shibuya Crossing.
 You haven’t been to Shibuya if you haven’t crossed it.
 And snap an Instagram photo with Hachiko while you’re there.

-5. GINZA (Chuo Ward) – Not just for rich stuffy shoppers with cash bursting from their wallets.
-Ginza, my friends can also be budget-friendly as well with many affordable hotels and attractions like Imperial Palace and the old Tsujiki Fish Market.
+- GINZA (Chuo Ward) – Not just for affluent, stuffy shoppers with cash bursting from their wallets.
+Ginza, my friends, can also be budget-friendly, with many affordable hotels and attractions like the Imperial Palace and the old Tsukiji Fish Market.

-6. IKEBUKURO (Toshima Ward) If you’re traveling to Tokyo during high season, check for hotels near Ikebukuro Station.
-It’s not far from Shinjuku, yet lesser known.
-If your budget is tight Ikebukuro is where you should stay to save money on hotels in Tokyo.
-This area is a lot more quieter but there are plenty of places to eat.
-Matter of fact Ikebukuro was where I stayed most of the time when I was a young solo traveler.
+- IKEBUKURO (Toshima Ward) If you’re traveling to Tokyo during high season, check for hotels near Ikebukuro Station.
+It’s not far from Shinjuku, yet it’s lesser known.
+If your budget is tight, Ikebukuro is where you should stay to save money on hotels in Tokyo.
+This area is a lot quieter, but there are plenty of places to eat.
+Ikebukuro was where I stayed most of the time when I was a young solo traveler.
 I’ve got a lot of fond memories of Ikebukuro.

 Tokyo Hotel Prices – Is it Expensive?

-Historically the city of Tokyo and Japan overall always had the reputation for expensive hotels and accommodations.
+Historically, the city of Tokyo and Japan overall have always had a reputation for expensive hotels and accommodations.
 Space is a precious commodity in Tokyo.
 Spacious hotel rooms are expensive in Tokyo.
-Smaller rooms are cheaper It’s that simple.
+Smaller rooms are cheaper.
+It’s that simple.

-That said, I come from New York City and I know NYC hotels are just about if not more expensive than Tokyo.
+That said, I come from New York City, and I know NYC hotels are just about, if not more expensive than, Tokyo.
 However, Tokyo has a greater number of hotels compared to NYC.
-But I can say one thing for certain budget Japanese hotels are better than budget hotels in NYC, in terms of quality.
+But I can say one thing for sure, budget Japanese hotels are better than budget hotels in NYC, in terms of quality.

 Many are shocked by the size of small hotel rooms.
-But trust me you will get used to it.
-And besides you are going to be outside most of the time anyway.
+But trust me, you will get used to it.
+And besides, you’ll be outside most of the time anyway.

-The more I travel throughout Japan I discover that the country’s hotel accommodations are not as expensive as most would think.
+The more I travel throughout Japan, the more I discover that the country’s hotel accommodations are not as expensive as most would think.

 Japan Hotel Prices Are Not As Expensive As You Think

-When I am traveling alone, I mostly stay in Tokyo capsule hotels which cost around $60USD.
-If I’m in the mood for more privacy the APA branded business hotels in Tokyo are a very good budget alternative.
+When I am traveling alone, I mostly stay in Tokyo capsule hotels, which cost around $60USD.
+If I’m in the mood for more privacy, the APA-branded business hotels in Tokyo are a perfect budget alternative.

 Wayfaring Soul Tip #287 – Booking Japanese Hotels “If you can’t stand stale cigarette smoke, remember to book non-smoking rooms.”